Enforcement Efforts to Combat Illegal, Unreported, and Unregulated Fishing

 April 2017: Two special agents from OLE and a foreign affairs specialist from NOAA Fisheries’ Office of International Affairs and Seafood Inspection (IASI) participated in Obangame Express 17 (OE17) in Ghana, Africa.
 OE17, a multi-national training event sponsored by the U.S. Africa Command, is designed to promote best practices in naval and at-sea enforcement operations.
 This was the first time a civilian agency was invited to Obangame.
 At OE17, OLE led port inspection and at-sea boarding exercises to show effective ways to detect and combat IUU fishing.
 OLE also shared best practices on writing investigative reports, interviewing, using technology such as the vessel monitoring system, and inspecting documentation—and on the value of inter-agency cooperation and sharing inspection results with partners in national and international law enforcement.
 Read more about this interagency training event in Ghana.

-OLE held the first international PSMA training program—a regional workshop in Indonesia—in August 2016.
+August 2016: OLE piloted its first ever international PSMA training program in Manado, Indonesia.
 Working with the U.S. Agency for International Development, OLE led discussions on implementing the PSMA, combating IUU fishing in Indonesia, and the role of PSMA in that fight.
-The training consisted of classroom lessons and vessel boardings with staged scenarios which set the stage for follow-on curriculum development and training by the Indonesian and U.S. governments for all port officials working in Indonesian ports.
-More than 75 people from various countries attended the workshop.
+The training consisted of classroom lessons and vessel boardings with staged scenarios at the Port of Bitung which set the stage for follow-on curriculum development and training by the Indonesian and U.S. governments for all port officials working in Indonesian ports.
+More than 75 people from various Indonesian agencies attended the workshop.
 Read more about this Indonesian training event.